 To come out of the pose bring your left palm back to the floor engage your belly while pressing into the left hand to bring you up and out.
 Sit back briefly in Childs pose to neutralise the spine and then repeat on the other side.

 This pose will help release the tension in the upper back and neck.
-If you have neck injuries please avoid.
+If you have neck injuries please avoid them.

 Cow Face Pose